 Do you have any general advice for a repository or cultural institution seeking grant support?

-I would like to submit a draft by the deadline in the grant announcement.
 What materials should I include in my draft?

 When will we hear whether or not we received a grant?